Tag: Surveillance

 Trump -almost certainly more terrifying than killer clowns

-Feely and Simon (1994) argue that a new ‘technology of power’ is emerging throughout the justice system.
-It differs from Foucault’s disciplinary power in three main ways:
+Feely and Simon (1994) argue that a new ‘technology of power’ is emerging within the justice system.
+New approaches to social control come from a risk management perspective.

 Social Sorting and categorical suspicion

-David Lyon (2012) argues that the purpose of sorting is to be able to categorise people so they can be treated differently on the basis of risk.
-This subjects people to ‘categorical suspicion’ – they become suspects simply because they are a particular age or ethnicity (or combination of factors).
+David Lyon (2012) argues that the purpose of social sorting is to categorize people so they can be treated differently based on perceived risk.
+This leads to ‘categorical suspicion’—individuals become suspects purely because they belong to a particular age group, ethnicity, or combination of factors.

-One of the most obvious problems with actuarial risk management strategies of crime control is that it may reinforce the processes of labelling and the self-fulfilling prophecy emphasised by interactionists.
+One major issue with actuarial risk management in crime control is its potential to reinforce labeling processes and self-fulfilling prophecies, as highlighted by interactionists.

 Young Minds – An example of social control through actuarialism?